 Figure 5.1: Collective move functions illustrated for a group of six processes.
 In each case, each row of boxes represents data locations in one process.
-Thus, in the broadcast, initially just the first process contains the data $A_0$ , but after the broadcast all processes contain it.
+Thus, in the broadcast, initially just the first process contains the data A_0 , but after the broadcast all processes contain it.

 The type-matching conditions for the collective operations are more strict than the corresponding conditions between sender and receiver in point-to-point.
 Namely, for collective operations, the amount of data sent must exactly match the amount of data specified by the receiver.
 Different type maps (the layout in memory, see Section ??) between sender and receiver are still allowed.
+The collective operations do not have a message tag argument.

-Collective routine calls can (but are not required to) return complete as soon as their participation in the collective communication is complete finished.
+Collective routine calls operations can (but are not required to) return complete locally as soon as their participation in the collective communication is complete finished.
 The completion of a call collective operation indicates that the caller is now free to access locations in the communication buffer.
 It does not indicate that other processes in the group have completed or even started the operation (unless otherwise implied by in the description of the operation).
 Thus, a collective communication call may, or may not, have the effect of synchronizing all calling processes.
 This statement excludes, of course, the barrier function.